FREQUENTLY ASKED WITH DIRECTOR SETH RANDAL

 WHO WAS THE “BIG QUEEN?”

 Gerassi’s book claimed the scandal was orchestrated to get a “big queen” in the community, who in the end was too powerful to catch.
-We spent five years poring over these records, conducting interviews, researching the cases throughout Idaho and from San Diego to Washington, DC.
+We spent over five years poring over these records, conducting interviews, researching the cases throughout Idaho and from San Diego to Washington, DC.
 There’s just no evidence to support the theory of a “big queen.”
 I certainly don’t believe the investigation was drummed up to go after one particular person.

 6